emissary-ingress/emissary/reference/rate-limits.md

 Let's digest the above example:

 * Request labels must be part of the `ambassador` namespace.
-This limitation will be removed in future versions of Ambassador.
+This limitation will be removed in future versions of Ambassador Edge Stack.
 * Each label must have a name, e.g., `one_request_label`
 * The `string_request_label` simply adds the string `catalog` to every incoming request to the given mapping.
 The string is referenced with the key `generic_key`.
 * The `header_request_label` adds a specific HTTP header value to the request, in this case, the method.
 Note that HTTP/2 request headers must be used here (e.g., the `host` header needs to be specified as the `:authority` header).
 * Multiple labels can be part of a single named label, e.g., `multi_request_label` specifies two different headers to be added
 * When an HTTP header is not present, the entire named label is omitted.
 The `omit_if_not_present: true` is an explicit notation to remind end users of this limitation. `false` is *not* a supported value.
-This limitation will be removed in future versions of Ambassador.
+This limitation will be removed in future versions of Ambassador Edge Stack.

-Ambassador supports several special labels:
+Ambassador Edge Stack supports several special labels:

 * `remote_address` automatically populates the remote IP address using the trusted IP address from `X-Forwarded-For`
 * `request_headers: HEADER` will extract the value from a given HTTP header